Benjamin-Connelly/resume/pandoc_source/Resume_Template.md

 ## nClouds (Remote Employee)
 **DevOps Consultant** (Feburary 2017 - Present)

-- Implementing DevOps solutions using cloud-based infrastructure automation tools - AWS, Docker, and Chef
+- Implement cloud deployments using the AWS stack
+- Implement automation stacks such as Chef (and Opsworks), Ansible, and SALT.
+- Defining complete Cloudformation stacks VPCs, Subnets, RDS, and EC2.

 ## iSeatz (New Orleans, LA)
 **Cloud Operations Engineer** (May 2016 - August 2017)